1 Bg 4-1972: Transcendental Knowledge

 > yogis seeking mystic powers are awarded such powers.
 In

-> other words, everyone is dependent for success upon His
+> other words, everyone is dependant for success upon His

 > mercy alone, and all kinds of spiritual processes are but